zachary-cauchi/exchangerates-microservice-assignment/Approach.md

 	* If it is, send back the current rate.
 	* If it isn't, call the external api to get the latest rate (this will be mocked for now).
 * Call the post exchange rate endpoint passing in an amount to be exchanged.
-  * Check that the amount being exchanged is valid (greater than zero, etc.).
+  * Check that the amount being exchanged is valid (greater than zero, less than the account balance, etc.).
+  * If valid, check that the target account balance exists.
+	* If not, create it and assign it to the user.
-  * If valid, record the transaction in a table as the currencies used, the amount exchanged, the amount received, the user performing it, and the date-time of the transaction.
+  * Record the transaction in a table as the currencies used, the amount exchanged, the amount received, the user performing it, and the date-time of the transaction.
   * Return a success message and the transaction details saved.